The Venerable Bede on reconciling ancient calendars and how he thought our 2 B.C. should really be 1 A.D.

 The Sixth Epoch.10

 Bede goes on to write many more important dates in world and Christian history.
-When the above is converted to our present day calendar, it reads:
+The conversion of these dates to our present-day calendar reads:

 - Christ’s birth at 2 B.C.
 (42nd year of Octavius)

 - Tiberius’ reign 13 A.D. – 36 A.D.
 (23 years)

 - Christ’s crucifixion 31 A.D.
 (18th year of Tiberius)

 - Caius’ reign 36 – 40 A.D.
 (4 years)